Skip to content

 Photo With a Car

 Will you have a special car?
-If yes, let’s think of a nice place to make a picture.
+If yes, let’s think of a nice place to take a picture.
 It could be in front a nice building/lake, or the long of a road.
 But not in the parking!

 special picture